-The Resurrection of the Dead in Hinduism
+The Concept of Resurrection in Hinduism

 Question: Resurrection is an important aspect of the Christian doctrine.
 Is there a similar concept of resurrection in Hinduism?